GFER: Function

 The hepatotrophic factor designated augmenter of liver regeneration (ALR) is thought to be one of the factors responsible for the extraordinary regenerative capacity of mammalian liver.
 It has also been called hepatic regenerative stimulation substance (HSS).
 The yeast scERV1 gene had been found to be essential for oxidative phosphorylation, the maintenance of mitochondrial genomes, and the cell division cycle.
 The human gene is both the structural and functional homolog of the yeast scERV1 gene.

-This protein interacts with Mia40 during the import of intermembrane space proteins including the small Tim proteins Cox17 and Cox19 both of which have disulfide bonds.

-Clinical Significance
+Clinical significance

 Mutations in GFER has been shown to result in Myopathy, mitochondrial progressive, with congenital cataract, hearing loss and developmental delay (MPMCHD).
 MPMCHD is a disease characterized by progressive myopathy and partial combined respiratory-chain deficiency, congenital cataract, sensorineural hearing loss, and developmental delay.

 Interactions

 GFER has been shown to interact with COP9 constitutive photomorphogenic homolog subunit 5 and BNIPL.